ENT510/LGF_Banking/README.md

 - **Delete Object in Real-Time all sync**: Admins can instantly remove a 3D printer object from the game world.
 - **Delete Object in Real-Time all sync**: Admins can restore a 3D printer object, making it functional again in the game world.

+  - **Admin Panel Printer**: `convars`
+    - Printer Data
+      - Get data like name, battery, serial code
+        - Delete Printer for player (if the object is spawned it will be eliminated wherever it is)
+        - Restore Specific Printer

 <hr style="border-radius: 50%; margin: 0 25px;">